TAS1R2

 T1R2 - Taste receptor type 1 member 2 is a protein that in humans is encoded by the TAS1R2 gene.

-The sweet taste receptor is predominantly formed as a dimer of T1R2 and T1R3 by which different organisms sense this taste.
+The sweet taste receptor is predominantly formed as a heterodimer of T1R2 and T1R3 by which different organisms sense this taste.
 The mammalian sweet taste receptor was first characterized by Charles Zuker lab in 2001.

-In songbirds, however, the T1R2 monomer does not exist, and they sense the sweet taste through the umami taste receptor (T1R1 and T1R3) as a result of an evolutionary change that it has undergone.
+Some animals do not have the T1R2 monomer, such is the case for songbirds; in their case, sweetness is perceived through the umami taste receptor (T1R1 and T1R3).

 Gene

-The human TAS1R2 gene, located on chromosome 1 at band p36.13 (coordinates 18,839,599–18,859,660 on the reverse strand, GRCh38), encodes a class C G protein-coupled receptor involved in sweet taste perception.
+In humans, the TAS1R2 gene is located on chromosome 1 at band p36.13 (coordinates 18,839,599–18,859,660 on the reverse strand, GRCh38), and encodes a class C G protein-coupled receptor involved in sweet taste perception.
 The gene spans six exons and produces a protein of 839 amino acids that forms a functional heterodimer with TAS1R3 to detect sweet compounds.
-Its regulatory region contains multiple promoters and transcription factor binding sites, supporting tissue-specific expression.
+Its regulatory region contains multiple promoters and transcription factor binding sites, supporting tissue-specific gene expression.
 Genetic variation in TAS1R2 has been linked to differences in sweet taste sensitivity, sugar intake, and metabolic traits.